suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.EXP: Expiration Time {#req-sec-exp}

-A firmware manifest MAY expire after a given time.
-Devices MAY provide a secure clock (local or remote).
-If a secure clock is provided and the Firmware manifest has an expiration timestamp, the device MUST reject the manifest if current time is later than the expiration time.
+A firmware manifest MAY expire after a given time and devices may have a secure clock (local or remote).
+If a secure clock is provided and the Firmware manifest has an expiration timestamp, the device must reject the manifest if current time is later than the expiration time.

-Special consideration is required for end-of-life: if a firmware will not be updated again, for example if a business stops issuing updates to a device.
+Special consideration is required for end-of-life in case device will not be updated again, for example if a business stops issuing updates for a device.
 The last valid firmware should not have an expiration time.

 Mitigates: [THREAT.IMG.EXPIRED.OFFLINE ](#threat-expired-offline)